 In the October of 2008, during one late afternoon at Peasedown Youth Centre, the first ever Party in the Park meeting was held.
-The newly formed loose group were brought together by local Councillor Nathan Hartley.
-They included representatives from those groups that had hosted events before, and a collection of brand new people who wanted to get ‘stuck in’.
+The newly formed group was brought together by local Councillor Karen Walker.
+They included representatives from organisations that had hosted events before, and a collection of brand-new people who wanted to get ‘stuck in’.

 Over the years, many initiatives have been born under the Party in the Park brand.
 All of them are influenced by the team’s desire to make a difference in Peasedown all year round, not just for one day during the summer.

-This website features lots of information about how the team are making a difference in the community, now and in years to come.
+This website features lots of information about how the team are making a difference in the community; now, in the past, and in the years to come.

 Thank you for visiting.